 - A wagon is handy for carrying your pup if there’s a long walk to the orchards, and it’s handy for the apples/pumpkins as well!

 I also recommend going early in the day when it’s cooler and not as busy.

 I’ve reached out to many of the southeastern Michigan apple orchards to confirm their dog-friendly status.
 I’ve compiled a list, including hours/location and my check list of everything that you should plan to bring with you for the perfect dog-friendly outing.
 If your favorite spot isn’t on this list let me know at Jen@FireflyPetPhotography.com and I’ll update it (they may not have responded to my request for info or I may have missed them).

 Just fill in your name/email below to have the list sent to you for easy viewing.

 Orchards that are service dog only: Alber Orchard and Cider Mill, Blake’s Orchard and Cider Mill, Spicer Orchards, and Wiard’s Orchard.

 P.S.
 It’s possible to have your Firefly photography experience at an apple orchard instead of a regular park!
 Just connect and let me know that’s your preference.

 P.P.S.
 Another great family tradition is to visit a Christmas tree farm for your holiday photo opp.
 Let me take your family photo at a stunning tree farm near Dexter, MI.
-Space is limited, more details will be announced soon!
+Space is limited, all the details are available here.